Contents

 However, fertility coverage in the UK does come down to your local ICB and the criteria they set for eligibility.
 To know how to check your coverage, refer to our detailed guide on NHS and egg freezing.

-Fertility support and fertility benefits can have a big impact on company, culture and employee morale.
+Fertility support and fertility benefits can have a big impact on the company, culture and employee morale.
 In the UK, as per a survey, it was found that 53% of workers would stay longer with their employer if they covered the cost of fertility treatment.

 In the UK, companies such as Spotify, Centrica, HubSpot, Meta, and Lululemon have started sponsoring policies and support for fertility treatments.

-With such companies jumping on the bandwagon, we hope to see a lot more fertility-friendly employers take on the lead for 2024 and beyond!
+With such companies jumping on the bandwagon, we hope to see a lot more fertility-friendly employers take on the lead for 2025 and beyond!

-How can I find a clinic that offers egg freezing in the UK?
+How Can I Find a Clinic that Offers Egg Freezing in the UK?

 You can find a clinic that matches your requirements and choose a clinic based on reviews and ratings using our clinic comparator.